SysVisionz/pop-content/README.md

 **openDirection?: 'down' | 'up' | 'left' | 'right'**
 	This is the direction in which the children element will pop.
 If children is a tr element, only 'down' or 'up' are viable options.

+**closeOnMouseOut?: boolean**
+	When set to true, the accordion will close if the mouse moves outside of the details element after the first time it has entered the details element.

 **closeOnClick?: boolean**
 	When set to true, the accordion will close if the details section is clicked.